-Debbie was awarded the International Veterinary Regenerative Medicine Society Young scientist award for outstanding research in 2011.
+Debbie was awarded the International Veterinary Regenerative Medicine Society Young scientist award for outstanding research in 2011 and the Petplan Charitable Trust Scientific Award in 20222.
 She is a member of the International Society for Stem Cell Research (ISSCR) and the Tissue Engineering and Regenerative Medicine International Society (TERMIS).
 She is a reviewer for numerous scientific journal and grant funding bodies and is an associate editor for Frontiers in Veterinary Science, Regenerative Medicine.

 Debbie’s research is centred around the pluripotent stem cells from companion animals (horses, dogs and cats).
 She has derived and characterised horse embryonic stem cells and has an established research programme to develop novel cell therapies for tendon injuries in horses.
 Debbie’s group have established 3 dimensional culture protocols for the differentiation of embryonic stem cells into tendon cells and have performed detailed characterisation of the cells to determine their safety and efficacy in tendon regeneration.
 Her current focus is to identify the mechanisms by which embryonic stem cell derived tendon cells are protected from the effects of inflammation to develop novel drug treatments to aid adult tendon regeneration.